Hello moms and future moms, I am collecting material on the virus and scientific evidence on the effects on pregnancy on the fetus and/or newborn.

 Let’s talk about how I can help you plan and prepare for the next step on your journey!

 The first meeting is always free and there is no obligation.
-Click here to schedule a complimentary consultation.
+Click here to schedule a free 30 minutes meeting.

 With warmth and respect, Tamara